i16n/projects/README.md

 - LinkedList!
 I wrote this after writing sudoku in C++ and realizing that it didn't really give me a good grasp on C++ manual memory management.
 Includes a linkedlist visualizer via a print() function, and all the regular functionality you might expect a linkedlist to have.
 - website for the venture firm I am an intern at (I've been interning here for a loooong time).
 Their old website can be found at ugrowthfund.com.
 If at this point we've gone live with the new site, try waybackmachine at some point at or before 08/21/25.
 At this point also you can view the pre-production website at ugf-website.vercel.app.
 Check the project-level readme for more details, like what I learned from building it.

+## What you won't find here
+Any work I've done relating to my internship at the defense contractor Sequent Logic or my current job at Paygasus
+But anyway, a brief overview of skills acquired at these orgs:
+cypress testing
+unix terminal (linux in general)
+jira
+confluence
+API design and DB schema design
+raspberry pi work for remote JTAG debugging,
+USB/IP
+docker (specifically docker CLI)
+CI/CD (specifically Continuous Integration with Gitlab Runners)

 <!---
 ramencover/ramencover is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.